-The definition and validation of these two objectives by SBTi set the ground for defining the Group's 2030 decarbonization plan.
+The validation of the objectives by SBTi set the ground for defining the Group's 2030 decarbonization plan.

-2030 Decarbonization Plan - SBTi Roadmap
+1.4-2030 Decarbonization Plan - SBTi Roadmap

 Parques Reunidos developed in 2022 a GHG emissions reduction strategy aligned with the objectives validated by SBTi with target 2030.
-The strategy is called "SBTi Roadmap" and it is composed of 10 workstreams, outlining the required governance, actions and resources needed for achieving the science-based decarbonization targets of the Group by 2030.
+The strategy is called "SBTi Roadmap" and it is composed of 10 workstreams, outlining the required actions and resources needed for achieving the science-based decarbonization targets of the Group by 2030.
 The SBTi Roadmap also defines the roles and responsibilities of the different corporate departments and business units in achieving Parques Reunidos 2030 emission targets.

 The SBTi Roadmap was approved by the Board of Directors in 2022.
-Regular progress updates on the SBTi Roadmap are reviewed at least quarterly at the Board of Directors meetings and twice a year at the ESG Steering Committees.
+Regular progress updates on the SBTi Roadmap are reviewed at least quarterly at the Board of Directors meetings and twice a year at the Sustainability (ESG) Steering Committees.